Heegaard Floer homology of broken fibrations over the circle: Introduction

 \section{Introduction}

 In this paper, we study two seemingly different Floer theoretical invariants of three- and four-manifolds.
-These are Perutz's Lagrangian matching invariants and Ozsv\'ath and Szab\'o's Heegaard-Floer theoretical invariants.
+These are Perutz's Lagrangian matching invariants and Ozsv\'ath and Szab\'o's Heegaard Floer theoretical invariants.
 The main result of this paper is an isomorphism between the 3--manifold invariants of these theories for certain spin$^c$ structures, namely {\it quilted Floer homology} and {\it Heegaard Floer homology}.
-We also outline how the techniques here can be generalized to obtain an identification of 4--manifold invariants and leave the details to a sequel article.
-We should also note that both of these theories have recently been extended to 2+1+1 TQFTs (\cite{lekiliPerutz}, \cite{LOT}) and one expects to have a quasi-isomorphism of these TQFTs in appropriate sense.
+We also outline how the techniques here can be generalized to obtain an identification of 4--manifold invariants.

 Before giving a review of both of the above mentioned theories, we give the definition of a broken fibration over $S^1$, which will be an important part of the topological setting that we will be working with.